Fact checked and legally reviewed by Daniel Wasserberg • Contributor & Legal Advisor

 Asbestos was used in insulation to make the products resistant to heat and fire.
 The fine and lightweight fibers were woven into other materials to create insulation.

-Asbestos was found to be useful in insulation and was used across a variety of settings, from homes to military vessels.
 During World War II, the U.S. Navy found asbestos to be so effective, military leaders ordered it be used in all vessels to protect against fire and extreme heat.

 Plant Insulation Asbestos-Containing Products

 Plant Insulation distributed, installed, repaired and removed asbestos insulation for decades despite the known dangers.
-There are several common types of insulation:

-• Block insulation – Block insulation is formed into solid bricks of insulation and can be carved and trimmed to meet a shape.
+Block insulation is formed into solid bricks of insulation and can be carved and trimmed to meet a shape.
 Also known as rigid insulation, block insulation was popular in shipbuilding.

-• Loose fill insulation – Commonly used in walls, attics and floors, loose insulation can repel heat or cold.
+Commonly used in walls, attics and floors, loose insulation can repel heat or cold.

-• Insulation wrappings – Insulation wraps were used on pipes, electrical wiring and other surfaces where a wrapped product would best adhere.
+Insulation wraps were used on pipes, electrical wiring and other surfaces where a wrapped product would best adhere.
 Even today, pipes across the United States remain wrapped in asbestos-containing insulation.

-• Spray-on insulation – Insulation was mixed with other chemicals to create a slurry that was sprayed onto irregular-shaped areas.
+Insulation was mixed with other chemicals to create a slurry that was sprayed onto irregular-shaped areas.
 Spray-on insulation was commonly used in ship hulls and on steel beams.

 High-Risk Occupations